stanford-oval/diya/README.md

 define custom skills using a combination of voice commands and programming by demonstration on the web.

-DIYA was described in the paper [DIY Assistant: A Multi-ModalEnd-User Programmable Virtual Assistant](https://arxiv.org/abs/2008.13510), conditionally accepted to PLDI 2021.
+DIYA was described in the paper [DIY Assistant: A Multi-Modal End-User Programmable Virtual Assistant](https://almond-static.stanford.edu/papers/diya-pldi21.pdf), conditionally accepted to PLDI 2021.

 **NOTE**: this system is a prototype and a work-in-progress.
 It is not fully-featured or usable yet.

-## Trying DIYA
+## Setting up DIYA

 ### Step 1: Installing dependencies